McCollum scores 28 as Trail Blazers beat Thunder 108-100

 TIP-INS

-Thunder: Assistant coach Maurice Cheeks was the head coach of the Blazers from 2001-05.
+Thunder: George has scored 20-plus points in 11 of the past 12 games. … Adams has had a block in nine straight games, a career-best streak. … Assistant coach Maurice Cheeks was the head coach of the Blazers from 2001-05.

 UP NEXT

 The Trail Blazers visit the Lakers on Monday for a quick one-game road trip.
-Los Angeles has won five straight.
+Los Angeles has won five in a row.

 —